 Broad network coverage.
 In order to provide higher bandwidth services for our customers, we have been constructing our fiber to the x, or FTTx, network since 2003.
 We have successfully migrated many of our customers to higher speed FTTx service.
-As of December 31, 2020, network coverage of FTTx with speeds of 1 Gbps and higher was approximately 83.1%.
+As of December 31, 2021, network coverage of FTTx with speeds of 1 Gbps and higher was approximately 88.0%.
 In addition, our mobile communications network provides nationwide coverage.
 Our large mobile spectrum allocation, together with our extensive network coverage, positions us well for the continued expansion of our mobile services in Taiwan.
 We are also continuing to build our Wi-Fi network to offload mobile network capacity in residential areas and public areas where subscriber density and usage is high, such as urban areas, airports and convenience stores.
-We aim to provide seamless broadband connection to satisfy our customers.
+We aim to provide seamless broadband connections to better serve our customers.
+To facilitate working from home arrangement during the outbreak of the COVID-19 pandemic, we launched fiber optic internet service with speeds up to 2 gigabits per second on both downloading and uploading in 2021.

 Brand awareness, distribution channels and customer service.
 Our brand "Chunghwa Telecom" has a reputation for quality and reliability.
 We serve our large customer base through our extensive customer service network in Taiwan.
 See "-B. Business Overview-Marketing, Sales and Distribution-Sales and Distribution."
 Our extensive sales and distribution channels help us attract additional customers and develop new business opportunities.
 We eagerly enhance user experience at different channels.
 We integrate our online store and offline channels, with our Big Data capability, to accelerate the development of our Online-to-Offline business.
-To enhance customers' online experience, we provide customized online purchase processes by leveraging our capability to analyze Big Data, and accurately analyze customer preferences and behaviors, and target different customer groups for implementing accurate marketing initiatives to improve sales success rate and reduce marketing costs.
+To enhance customers' online experience, we provide customized online purchase processes by leveraging our capability to analyze Big Data, and accurately analyze customer preferences and behaviors, and target different customer groups for implementing accurate marketing initiatives to improve sales success rates and reduce marketing costs.
 Customers can apply for various services online through websites or apps, and make queries with us in real time.
 We have also built logistic systems to deliver mobile handsets and smart home appliances to our customers.
 In addition, customers can also order online and enjoy quality services at designated offline stores to save waiting time.